 The practicum is a critical aspect of the doctoral students' experience.
 It offers an opportunity for students to spend time with a CEO or leadership team at a designated college or system office to examine a significant problem, with structured and supervised deliverables.
 Students will be required to develop proposed plans for their own learning outcomes for the practicum which will culminate in a comprehensive project or report for the college, the focus of which will be developed by the doctoral student with approval by the CEO and the course instructor.
 The practicum plan may include participation in short leadership institutes as part of the proposed learning plan worth of three credit hours of doctoral studies.
-The practicum may be taken at any time after the completion of the first year; it is normally taken in the third year of studies following completion of core courses.
+The practicum may be taken at any time after the completion of the first year; it is normally taken in the third year of studies following completion of core courses; and, it must be completed prior to defending the dissertation. (rev. 12/5/17)